jordanjenner/django-portfolio/README.md

 # Portfolio
- A portfolio to show me off.
+ A portfolio to display my skills as a developer.